stakwork/sphinx-key/DEMONOTES.md

 - SSH all of the windows onto the AWS EC2 instance
 - Run `cleanup` in window A. This completely resets the regtest environment on the AWS instance.
 - Then run `regd` in window A. This launches the regtest node.
-- In window B, do `cd core_lightning_nodes`, and launch `aliced`.
+- In window B, launch `aliced`.
 This launches alice, a generic regtest CLN node.
-- In window C, launch `alice-cli newaddr`.
+- In window C, run `alice-cli newaddr`.
-- In the same window, launch `touchwallet && genbtc {address of previous step} && blkdump`
+- In the same window, run `touchwallet && genbtc {address of previous step} && blkdump`
-- In window D, run `cd core_lightning_nodes`, and launch `bobd`.
+- In window D, launch `bobd`.
 This launches bob, our MQTT remote signer node.
 - Once its pubkey is logged, copy it.
 - Back in window C, run `alice-cli connect {bob pubkey} localhost:20000`.
 - Then `alice-cli fundchannel {bob pubkey} 100000`.
 This opens a 100'000 sat channel from alice to bob.